Overview

 - Maintain a clear and uncluttered layout.

-Add Alternative Text and/or Long Descriptions
+Add Alt Text With or Without Long Descriptions

 Position Images and Wrap Text